valentin-muller26/Genome-and-Transcriptome-Assembly/README.md

 More information about Fastp and the parameter can be found [here](https://github.com/OpenGene/fastp)

-### 3. Quality control of the filtered reads `read 03_quality_control_post_filtering.sh`
+### 3. Quality control of the filtered reads `03_quality_control_post_filtering.sh`
 The quality control of the filtered read was performed using FastQC version 0.12.1 with the same parameter as the one of the raw reads.
 This analysis was done to assess if the filtering was sufficient.

 ### 4. Kmer analysis `04_kmer_analysis.sh`
 A kmer analysis was performed before the genome assembly using Jellyfish version 2.2.6 and [GenomeScope](http://genomescope.org/genomescope2.0/) .
-This analysis enabled to estimate genome size, error rate, heterozygosity and the percentage of repeat content.
+This analysis enabled the estimation of genome size, error rate, heterozygosity and the percentage of repeat content.
 These genomic information are important to guide genome assembly parameters and strategies.

 Jellyfish was employed to count the kmers and generate a histogram file compatible with GenomeScope visualization.
-The following command was used to generate a a binary .jf file contening the containing kmer counts using the following parameters :
+The following command was used to generate a binary .jf file containing kmer counts using the following parameters :
 ```bash
   jellyfish count \
     -C -m 21 -s 5G -t "$SLURM_CPUS_PER_TASK" \